 We had gone 10 days without heat in our house and the inside of our house stayed a steady 48 degrees only because I had purchased some space heaters.
 After 9 days and not getting anywhere with the home warranty company I took matters into my own hands and had a company installed a new gas furnace on Monday, January 8 which cost me $5400.
 HSA is quick to take your money but will do everything they can not to cover your problems.

 HSA only cares about making money and has no concern for the safety of its customers.
 Please do your research and stay clear of HSA and its sister company American Home Shield.

-Review about: Hsa Home Warranty Home Warranty.
+Product or Service Mentioned: Hsa Home Warranty Home Warranty.

 Reason of review: Not as described.

 Monetary Loss: $6000.